Configure And Verify

 Monitor = record + exporter + cache behavior

-Interface = where the monitor is appliedIf you miss the interface attachment, nothing is being watched.
+Interface = where the monitor is appliedIf you miss the interface attachment, nothing is watched.
+This is the most common lab mistake.

 A flow is a conversation described by key fields.
-A typical IPv4 flow is identified by:
+A typical IPv4 flow key contains:

 - Source IP address.